xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ## Core
 Core routers typically serve a single purpose in providing high density and high bandwidth aggregation and connectivity between other core routers.
+The 8000 series is ideal for these applications.

 ## Peering and content delivery
+Internet peering refers to connecting to the global Internet as well as other organizations to exchange routing information and ultimately optimize traffic delivery between networks.
+The full global routing table now exceeds 1M IPv4 prefixes and 256K IPv6 prefixes, requiring devices with scale to support both internal routing tables as well as the default-free global table.

 ## Business edge including mobile backhaul